The risk of reusing the same password04/08/2020

 Make sure to implement password manager in your organizationWhen you use an app such as Drive Password Manager, the entire process of protecting your accounts is easy.
 The app remembers your account and also the password you use for it.
 You don’t have to remember anything, and no one has access to your passwords.
 Many nonprofit organizations make a mistake because they store their passwords in files that are accessible to anyone using the network or their computer.
 If you give people access to vital information such as your password, people are going to abuse it if a situation arises that day feel the desire to do so.

 Password protection is a must for everyone, and that includes nonprofitsBe proactive and protect your organization information by setting up a Password Policy and using a password manager.

 Create a Password Policy that every member needs to understand and follow.
 It could be as simple as a list with several rules that everyone should follow to ensure maximum online security for the organization.
 Here is an example you can use:

-For every account, you need to set up a unique password.
+- For every account, you need to set up a unique password.
 Reusing passwords is completely forbidden.

-Passwords must be at least 8 symbols long
+- Passwords must be at least 8 symbols long

-Passwords must have a letter, a number, and a special character
+- Passwords must have a letter, a number, and a special character

-Never share passwords via email, texts, chats, and other apps except for the chosen password manager for the organization
+- Never share passwords via email, texts, chats, and other apps except for the chosen password manager for the organization

-Never store passwords in Word, Excel, Google Docs, or any other files that are unprotected.
+- Never store passwords in Word, Excel, Google Docs, or any other files that are unprotected.

-Change your passwords every month
+- Change your passwords every month

 Use a password manager